Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ~

 ‘This is Yngvild the Fierce, you’ll not be her first kill.’
-Bjorn said to the raider Captain.
+Bjorn said to the raider captain.
 He turned to me, saying ‘If he tries anything put an arrow through his heart.’
-Old Bjorn winked at me as he turned away from the Captain.
+Old Bjorn winked at me as he turned away from the captain.

-I knocked an arrow and took a good look at the raider Captain.
+I knocked an arrow and took a good look at the raider captain.
 He looked tired and worn out, but his hair was dark to match his weather beaten skin.
 The cold blue eyes showed intelligence and darted around appraisingly.
 His clothes were rich, proper loom woven wool, with an even felt.
 Not the home worsted we all wore on Straven.
 The colours were bright, twice or thrice dyed, and with lots of braid and ribbon.
-His buttons were bright too, gold most likely, and he had rings on his fingers.
+His buttons were bright too, silver most likely, and he had rings on his fingers.
 He was shorter than Noren, but only a little.
 He’d ducked slightly to get under the door lintel.

-Bjorn got himself a tankard of beer from the keg they’d broached at dinner.
+Bjorn got himself a tankard of beer from the keg we’d broached at dinner.
 The foam piled over the top of the rim like shorn wool.
-He set it down on the end of the table and collected some leftover cold fried fish left from the sideboard.
+He set it down on the end of the table and collected some leftover fried fish from the sideboard.
 Replacing the cover he sat down in his usual seat and ate half the fish, washing down each mouthful with some beer.

-Old Bjorn looked up at the raider Captain and broke the silence.
+Old Bjorn looked up at the raider captain and broke the silence.
 ‘Do you know who I am?’

-The raider Captain looked hard at Old Bjorn for a moment before replying.
+The raider captain looked hard at Old Bjorn for a moment before replying.
 ‘Should I?’

 ‘Not especially, I’m just a fishing boat captain.
 How about you?’